stressedtalk/stressedtalk.github.io/pages/about.md

 header_feature_image: "/uploads/aboutme.jpg"
 tags:
 - aboutme
-- Blogging
+- blogging
--
+- lifestyle
 description:
 ---

-Hey
+Howdy :)

-I'm a third year uni student trying to balance my time between work, studying, and keeping a social life.
+I'm a third year university student studying a BA in English Literature and Publishing Media at Oxford Brookes University.
+I have an interest in crime and thriller novels and am always on the look out for new authors to read.

-You should use **markdown**to write this text and this will automatically be converted to `HTML`.
+Join me as I try, and fail, to balance my time between work, studying, keeping an active social life and trying to find good internships.